Injury Attorneys Serving Boca Raton, Ft. Lauderdale, Boynton Beach, Palm Beach County & Nearby Areas of Florida.

 Wrongful Death Claims

 Although the vast majority of motorcycle accidents result in injury, hundreds lead to fatalities in Florida each year.
 If you lost a spouse, parent or other family member in a crash, you are most likely entitled to pursue compensation in a wrongful death claim.
-Mr. Canter has been handling these cases for more than 20 years.
+Mr. Canter has been handling these cases for almost 25 years.
 He knows just how devastating the grief can be when you lose a loved one in this way.
 He will fight passionately and adeptly to pursue compensation on your behalf.
 In a wrongful death claim, compensation may be awarded for all of the losses and damages you have suffered, such as:

 - Loss of companionship